ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$v(r) = \frac{l^2}{2r^2} - \frac{k}{r} $$
 We have thus obtained a one dimensional second order differential equation for the variable $r$ as a function of time, with $l$ as a parameter.

-We can integrate over $t$ In order to eliminate
+We canintegrate over $t$ In order to eliminate